dbuenzli/cell-contacts/PAPER.md

    distance travelled is smaller than a fixed distance **d**.

 We then proceed to compute polygon intersections between T cells and target cells at each frame.
-A *contact* is defined as any non-empty intersection between the polygon of the target cell and the polygon of the T cell whose surface is at least XX% of the surface of the T cell.
+A *touch* is defined as any non-empty intersection between the polygon of the target cell and the polygon of the T cell whose surface is at least XX% of the surface of the T cell.

-We say that a contact is *stable* if there is a contact between a T cell and a target cell during at least **N** consecutive frames.
-Otherwise the contact is said to be *transient*.
-A stable contact lasts until the cells no longer intersect.
-However sometimes the T cell flickers or contact is made on the side of cells and is slightly unstable.
-To account for these situations and count them as a single stable contact, we keep the stable contact even if they may have up to **DG** frame gaps of contact loss after the initial N consecutive frames.
+There is a *contact* between a T cell and a target cell once there is a touch between them and that they touch until the end of the acquisition.
+To account for the fact that sometimes T cell flicker or contact is made on the side of cells and is slightly unstable we keep the contact if there may have up to **DG** frame gaps of touch loss.

+If it happens that a T cell is in contact with more than one target cell at the end of the acquisition, we take the longest contact.

-# Stable contact distances
+# Contact distances

-For each frame of a stable contact we compute the distance between the t cell and the position where it was at the first frame of the contact.
-To make it easier to compare these values across cells we normalize these values on their maxima.
+For each contact we compute at each frame of the contact the distance between the T cell and the position it had on the first touch.
+We keep track of this maximal value and the time it takes to to get to this maximal value.